neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle_gsoc2025.md

 **Dual Interface Development**: `datashuttle` provides both a Python API for programmatic use and a Terminal User Interface (TUI, a user interface that runs in the terminal) built with [Textual](https://textual.textualize.io/) for interactive use.
 Every new feature needed to be implemented across both interfaces, requiring careful consideration of user experience patterns in both programmatic and interactive contexts while minimizing code duplication.

-**Cloud Storage Integration:** Rather than implementing custom transfer protocols, `datashuttle` leverages [Rclone](https://rclone.org/) - a powerful command-line program for managing cloud storage.
+**Cloud Storage Integration:** Rather than implementing custom transfer protocols, `datashuttle` leverages [Rclone](https://rclone.org/) — a powerful command-line program for managing cloud storage.
 This project required an understanding of Rclone's configuration system, authentication workflows, and transfer mechanisms for both Google Drive and AWS S3.
 Each cloud provider has distinct authentication requirements: Google Drive uses OAuth2 flows requiring browser-based authorization, while AWS uses access keys and secret keys with various authentication methods.

-**Asynchronous Operations:** Cloud authentication processes, particularly Google Drive's OAuth flow requires user interaction.
+**Asynchronous Operations:** Cloud authentication processes, particularly Google Drive's OAuth flow, require user interaction.
 The TUI implementation needed sophisticated background processing to prevent interface freezing during connection setup, requiring careful orchestration of Python's threading and subprocess APIs.

 ## What I did